MuthoniNjoroge/Patient-Waiting-List/README.md

 3. Detailed specialty level and age profile analysis.

 ### Data Sourcing and Transformation
-Got the data in different CSV files for the inpatient and outpatient, worked on combining them into one-- The image below shows inpatient and outpatient tables are hidden and are combined into one table.
-IE, All Data
+Got the data in different CSV files for the inpatient and outpatient, worked on combining them into one

+The image below shows inpatient and outpatient tables are hidden and are combined into one table.
+IE, All Data.

 ![](tables.png)